Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Comparison of Adaptation Paradigms

 \subsubsection{T1: The ``Graduated Agent'' as Subagent-as-Tool}

 T1 is defined by agent-agnostic, pre-trained, plug-and-play components.
-A critical concept within T1 is the \emph{subagent-as-tool}, which reveals a rich development lifecycle.
+A central concept within T1 is the subagent-as-tool, which follows a development lifecycle.

-At one extreme, we have \emph{static, foundational} tools like SAM~\cite{kirillov2023segment} or AlphaFold2~\cite{jumper2021highly}, trained once on massive datasets and deployed as fixed APIs.
+At one extreme, we have static, foundational tools like SAM~\cite{kirillov2023segment} or AlphaFold2~\cite{jumper2021highly}, trained once on massive datasets and deployed as fixed APIs.
 They primarily encapsulate learned representations or simulators and can be called by any agent.

-At the other extreme are \emph{dynamic, graduated} tools: adaptive agents from \S\ref{sec:comparison_agent} can be trained under A1 or A2 and then \emph{frozen} and reused as T1 tools.
-This ``Graduation Lifecycle'' (A1 $\rightarrow$ T1) proceeds as:
+At the other extreme are dynamic, graduated tools: adaptive agents from \S\ref{sec:comparison_agent} can be trained under A1 or A2 and then frozen and reused as T1 tools.
+The ``Graduation Lifecycle'' (A1 $\rightarrow$ T1) proceeds as:

 \begin{enumerate}[leftmargin=15pt] \item \textbf{Train (A1/A2):} Use on-policy RL or outcome-based RL to train an agent for a specific task (e.g., DeepRetrieval as a search-query rewriter, Code-R1 as a code generator). \item \textbf{Freeze:} Once the agent reaches expert performance, freeze its parameters. \item \textbf{Deploy (T1):} The frozen expert becomes a T1 ``subagent-as-tool'' callable by any higher-level agent. \end{enumerate}